-Installing The Cover
+Installing the Cover

-- 1. Place the cover on the computer. - 2.
+- 1. Align the cover along its tabs on the chassis of the computer. - 2.
 Press down on the cover till it clicks into place. - 3.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Intrusion Switch
+Removing the Intrusion Switch